A Question of Ownership

 - 3 min read

-Imagine giving financial instructions to your bank that they refused to obey.
-After all, you are the owner and they are simply a steward of the money you deposit with them.
-The money is in their possession, but you maintain control.
+Imagine giving instructions to your bank about one of your accounts that they refused to obey.
+After all, you are the owner, and they are simply a steward of the money you deposit with them.
+The money is in the bank's possession, but you maintain control over its use.
 With that in mind, isn't it interesting that in our conversations and thoughts about giving, we often examine our will but not God's.

-The simple difference in her perspective regarding ownership made all the difference regarding her attitude.
-Having a proper perspective regarding the material possessions God allows us to enjoy, impacts not only the attitude with which we receive, but also the attitude with which we give to God.
+The simple difference in her perspective on ownership made all the difference in her attitude.
+Having a proper perspective on the material possessions God allows us to enjoy, impacts not only the attitude with which we receive, but also the attitude with which we give to God.

 It’s His bag